Nazareth Hall Preparatory Seminary: Founding

-The redirection of diocesan funds and the withdrawal of minor seminarians had a major negative impact upon the still-young College of Saint Thomas, as the 140 high-school age seminarians moving from St. Thomas to Nazareth Hall constituted nearly twenty percent of the student body at this time.
-Some within the diocese thought that the establishment of Nazareth Hall spread the resources of the diocese too thinly.
-Additionally, many criticized the separation of high-school age aspirants to the priesthood as undesirable.
+The redirection of diocesan funds and the withdrawal of minor seminarians had an impact upon the still-young College of Saint Thomas, as the 140 high-school age seminarians moving from St. Thomas to Nazareth Hall constituted nearly twenty percent of the student body at this time.
+Additionally, some within the archdiocese thought that the establishment of Nazareth Hall spread the resources of the archdiocese too thinly, and many criticized the separation of high-school age students as undesirable.

 Operation

 Timothy Crowley was the first rector of the seminary from 1923 to 1935.
 In its first year, there were 125 students.
 In the early years, the school struggled financially, operating at a deficit according to a 1929 report.

-Despite this, Dowling was resistant to hearing any criticism of his project, and furnished a personal suite at the school for his frequent retreats and visits there.
-As one priest of the Archdiocese stated: "Nazareth Hall was the apple of his eye and woe betide the priest or layman who dared to utter an uncomplimentary syllable about the institution, its architecture, purpose, faculty or product.
-Every other institution in the diocese was a stepchild, seldom visited except officially."
+Dowling was nevertheless resistant to hearing any criticism of his project, and furnished a personal suite at the school for his frequent retreats and visits there.
+As one priest of the archdiocese stated: "Nazareth Hall was the apple of his eye and woe betide the priest or layman who dared to utter an uncomplimentary syllable about the institution, its architecture, purpose, faculty or product.
+Every other institution in the archdiocese was a stepchild, seldom visited except officially."

-Nazareth Hall covered six years of education - four years of high school and the first two years of a bachelor's degree in philosophy.
-The second two years of undergraduate philosophy and then four years of masters-level theology were done at Saint Paul Seminary.
+Nazareth Hall covered six years of education—four years of high school and the first two years of collegiate studies.
+The remaining six years were done at Saint Paul Seminary.
 Coursework for the students included classes in Latin, Gregorian chant, math, the sciences, and social studies.
 Not all students who attended Nazareth ended up becoming priests, and so over time seminary leadership worked to make the curriculum suitable preparation for life outside of the priesthood.

-The Sisters of Saint Francis (OSF) assisted with the domestic operations of the seminary and lived in one of the wings of the building.